gabeweng/gabeweng.github.io/_posts/2020-09-01-vscode-on-colab.md

 ![](/images/vscode-ctrl-shift-p.png){:.align-center}

-- The Colab interface is still usable to upload and download files and mount with Google Drive.
-So, you get the benefits of both a notebook and a code editor.
+- The Colab interface is still usable as a notebook and regular functions to upload and download files and mount with Google Drive.
+Thus, you get the benefits of both a notebook and a code editor.

 ## References
 - [Code-Server FAQs](https://github.com/cdr/code-server/blob/v3.5.0/doc/FAQ.md)